 7:00 PM – Dinner and presentation

 Please join us on Saturday, April 8, 2017 at Santa Barbara Botanic Garden for the Society's annual banquet and the 26th Graduate Student Symposium.
-The Symposium is open to the public.Abstract submission for talks is now closed.
-However, we can accommodate several more posters.
-Please contact Adam Schneider if you are interested.
+The Symposium is open to the public.Abstract submission is now closed.

 The Society's annual banquet will follow immediately after the Symposium, with a keynote address by Steve Junak on the botanical history of California's Channel Islands.
 Steve is the former Herbarium Curator of the Santa Barbara Botanic Garden and has co-authored several books on the Channel Islands.